LiamWilbraham/polyhts/README.md

 are specified.

-For example, we can start a `Session` in which we will construct polymers with 4 repeat units (each of which are 4 monomers long) and explore 100 conformers while applying an implicit solvent model for benzene:
+For example, we can start a `Session` in which we will construct polymers with 4 repeat units (each of which are 2 monomers long) and explore 100 conformers while applying an implicit solvent model for benzene:

 ```python
 session = polyhts.Session('my_session', 2, 4,  100, solvent='benzene')
 ```
+This way, we can explore co-polymer compositions with arbitrary repeat unit complexity and polymer chain length.

 ### 1. Combinatorial Screening
 Within this session, we can screen all combinations of pre-supplied monomer unit SMILES from a text file: